 Use the Cabenuva injection kit exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 At least 28 days before your first injection, you will take cabotegravir and rilpivirine in tablet forms once per day with a meal.
 This "lead-in dose" will help determine that you can safely use these medicines together.

 On the last day you take the tablets, you will receive your first injectable dose of this medicine.
-Cabenuva is injected into a muscle once per month.
+Cabenuva is injected into a muscle either one time every month or one time every 2 months.
 A healthcare provider will give you this medicine as 2 separate injections in opposite sides of your buttocks.

 One month after your first injectable dose, you will begin regular monthly Cabenuva injections.
 You will be watched closely for about 10 minutes after each injection, to make sure you do not have a serious reaction.

 The timing of your injections is very important to the success of your HIV treatment.
 Your doctor may set a calendar day as your "target treatment date" to help keep you on schedule.
 If needed, you may receive an injection early or late, up to 7 days before or 7 days after your target date.